PhD Global Health

 Programme Aims & Structure

-The PhD in Global Health (INDIGO) programme aims to provide promising early-stage researchers with a world-class experience and scholarship.
-A four-year, full-time, programme with a flexible structure, INDIGO aims to produce leaders in global health research, policy, and practice.
-The majority of our current doctoral researchers spend at least half of their doctoral degree conducting research within existing global health programmes, in collaboration with one of our many national and international partners.
+The PhD in Global Health (formerly INDIGO) programme aims to provide promising early-stage researchers with a world-class experience and scholarship.
+A four-year, full-time, programme with a flexible structure, the PhD Global Health aims to produce leaders in global health research, policy, and practice.
+Typical for our doctoral candidates is to spend at least half of their doctoral degree conducting research within existing existing global health programmes, in collaboration with one of our many national and international partners.

-The following outlines the major milestones of the PhD process, which may vary depending on the individual candidate and their respective research requirements:
+The following outlines the major milestones of the PhD process, the timing of which may vary depending on the individual candidate and their respective research requirements:

 |PhD Research Seminar|